arrow-kt/arrow-check/arrow-docs/docs/quickstart/rationale/README.md

 Most unit tests usually run an example based test for the success path of the function, one or more for the failure path and (if obvious) some for edge cases.

-Note the "if obvious", because edge cases usually are not.
-Sure we can all see where `x / y` can go wrong, but this behind several layers of function calls and other indirections will become quite the challange.
+Note the "if obvious", edge cases usually are not.
+Sure we can all see where `x / y` can go wrong, but this behind several layers of function calls and other indirections will become quite the challenge.

 The problem here is that we, the programmer, have to think of all cases manually and have to decide what to test and how.